-V. Bowing Club Equipment
+Bowing Club Equipment

 Rowers need to be "Bow Listed" to bow a non-coxswain boat.
-Bow list and the procedure can be found on the MRC website under Members tab: Bow List Documents.

-- The Bow List identifies a hierarchy of club equipment and the people who may sign out equipment at each level. - Membership in MRC does not confer a place on the Bow List.
-Only the Commodore with an MRC coach's recommendation may add a person to the Bow List or change an individual's place on the Bow List. - Bow clinics are required. - MRC Coaches may allow a rower to bow ONE level up from their placement on the Bow List only during that coach's practice.
+Bow list and the procedure can be found on the MRC website under Members tab: Bow List Info.
+The Bow List identifies a hierarchy of club equipment and the people who may sign out equipment at each level.
+Membership in MRC does not confer a place on the Bow List.
+A rower's position on the Bow List is secured through the bow list process.
+Only an MRC coach's recommendation may add a person to the Bow List or change an individual's place on the Bow List.
+MRC Coaches may allow a rower to bow ONE level up from their placement on the Bow List only during that coach's practice.
+The Commodore facilitates the recommended movement on the bow list.

-VI.
 Coxing Club Equipment

-• Rowers need permission from their MRC coach or the Commodore to cox a shell.
+Rowers need permission from their MRC coach or the Commodore to cox a shell.
 Permission is contingent on appropriate water conditions and all MRC safety guidelines.
-Members interested in coxing can request practice under a coach's tutelage.

-• The Cox thereby accepts responsibility for the condition of the shell and the safety of the crew while the shell is signed out.
+Members interested in coxing can request practice under a coach's supervision.
+The Cox thereby accepts responsibility for the condition of the shell and the safety of the crew while the shell is signed out.